nivasquez/toolkit-for-generating-test-data/README.md

 ## Understanding of WDL and JSON File

 First, this wdl file has task and workflow.
-The workflow is like a main function which will receiving inputs from the json file.
-It calls the task downSamplingFile which will downsample and subset the file and save the output in the local machine.
+The workflow is like a main function which will receive inputs from the json file.
+It calls the task "downSamplingFile" which will downsample and subset the file and save the output in the local machine.

 ### Update the JSON File